metadream/nodable/README.md

-# node-cross
+# Nudes

-Node-cross is a tiny but complete http server framework for nodejs.
+A compact, high-performance and full-featured web framework based on nodejs.
 The features include:

 - [x] Application context
 - [x] Middlewares like Koa.js